bruno78/popular-movies-app-v2/README.md

 Download or clone this repo on your machine, open the project using Android Studio.
 Once Gradle builds the project, click "run" and choose an emulator.

+This is Stage 2 of the Popular Movies App, for Stage 1, click [here](https://github.com/bruno78/popular-movies-app).

 ## Stage 1:  Main Discovery Screen, A Details View, and Settings
 ### User Experience